ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Fields:

-- ciphersuite: Internal ciphersuite that is used for instantiating the Privacy Pass functionality.
+- `ciphersuite`: Internal ciphersuite that is used for instantiating the Privacy Pass functionality.
-- key:         The private key used by the server (in byte format).
+- `key`:         The private key used by the server (in byte format).
-- pub_key:     The public key used by the server (in byte format).
+- `pub_key`:     The public key used by the server (in byte format).
-- max_evals:   An integer value corresponding to the the maximum number of valid redemption tokens that the server will sanction in any given issuance session.
+- `max_evals`:   An integer value corresponding to the the maximum number of valid redemption tokens that the server will sanction in any given issuance session.

 ### ClientConfig {#pp-cli-cfg-struct}